Order of the Holy Spirit: Vestments and accoutrements

 The symbol of the order is known as the Cross of the Holy Spirit (this is a Maltese Cross).
 At the periphery, the eight points of the cross are rounded, and between each pair of arms there is a fleur-de-lis.
 Imposed on the centre of the cross is a dove.
 The eight rounded corners represent the Beatitudes, the four fleur-de-lis represent the Gospels, the twelve petals represent the Apostles, and the dove signifies the Holy Spirit.
 The Cross of the Holy Spirit was worn hung from a blue riband ("Le cordon bleu").

 Cordon Bleu

 Due to the blue riband from which the Cross of the Holy Spirit was hung, the knights became known as Les Cordons Bleus.
 Allegedly, the banquets after ceremonial occasions were so famous that the expression cordon bleu became synonymous with high quality haute cuisine and, over time, extended to refer to other distinctions of the highest class.
 The culinary magazine La Cuisinière Cordon Bleu refers to the ribbon, as well as the eponymous network of hospitality and culinary schools.
-In modern English usage, cordon bleu (/ˌkɔː.dɒ̃ˈblɜː/, /ˌkɔːr.dɒ̃ˈbluː/) is used as an adjective for chefs who are able to cook food to the highest standard as well as the food itself.
+In modern English usage, cordon bleu (/ˌkɔː.dɒ̃ˈblɜː/, /usalsoˌkɔːr.dɒ̃ˈbluː/) is used as an adjective for chefs who are able to cook food to the highest standard as well as the food itself.

 Blue Riband sporting events are also sometimes associated with the cordon bleu.